Rep. Raja Krishnamoorthi

 Krishnamoorthi is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Krishnamoorthi has sponsored and cosponsored from Jan 3, 2019 to Sep 26, 2023.
 See full analysis methodology.

 Raja Krishnamoorthi sits on the following committees:

-Krishnamoorthi was the primary sponsor of 1 bill that was enacted:
+Krishnamoorthi was the primary sponsor of 5 bills that were enacted: